department-of-veterans-affairs/roadrunner-rails-starter-project/README.md

-# Application Name
+# Roadrunner Rails Starter Project

 ## Developer Setup

 1. Install Ruby 2.3.
 (It is suggested to use a Ruby version manager such as [rbenv](https://github.com/rbenv/rbenv#installation) and then to [install Ruby 2.3](https://github.com/rbenv/rbenv#installing-ruby-versions)).
-1. Install Bundler to manager dependencies: `gem install bundler`
+1. Install Bundler to manage dependencies: `gem install bundler`
 1. Install [PhantomJS](http://phantomjs.org/) for testing:
  - if you have Mac and Homebrew: `brew install phantomjs`
  - otherwise, follow the instructions on the website